jimmythongtran/holbertonschool-sysadmin_devops/0x14-postmortem/README.md

 - 10:35am ICT, April 3rd - the seaops team discover massive bite marks on the undersea fibre optic cables.
 The team suspects these are the bite marks of a Alopias pelagicus shark common to Ba Ria.

 ## Root Causes
 The waters of Ba Ria have been the victim of overfishing, causing sharks to eat and bite alternative sources of sustenance.
-Also, the shark mistaken the electromagnetic waves for bioelectric fields that surround schools of fish.
+Also, the sharks mistaken the electromagnetic waves for bioelectric fields that surround schools of fish.

 ## Resolution
 From 6:30am ICT, April 4th to 9:00pm ICT, April 7th, the seaops team replaced the sections of undersea fibre optic cables bitten by the sharks.
 They also exterminated Alopias pelagicus sharks within the vicinity, as well as along the route of the cables.